Li Jinzhe: Career

 Li took another victory at the Sparkassen Cup in January 2011, defeating Sdiri and Dwight Phillips.
 His best jump that year (8.02 m) came early in the season in Fuzhou that June.
 His performances were lower than in previous years and he did not defend his title at the 2011 Asian Athletics Championships, managing only fifth place.
 He performed better the year after, taking the gold at the 2012 Asian Indoor Athletics Championships and winning all but one of his outings on the Chinese and Asian Grand Prix circuits.
 He cleared 8.25 m in Wuhan.
 He was chosen for the Chinese team for the 2012 London Olympics and competed in the qualifying rounds only.

 An indoor best of 8.11 m came at the start of 2013, when he took third at the XL Galan meet in Stockholm.
 Li jumped a new personal best of 8.34 m at the 2013 Shanghai Golden Grand Prix, defeating a quality field including the last three Olympic champions (Phillips, Irving Saladino and Greg Rutherford) as well as Mitchell Watt and Aleksandr Menkov.
 He won his hometown meet, the inaugural IAAF World Challenge Beijing at the Bird's Nest Stadium, a few days later with a mark of 8.31 m.

+In the early morning of March 9, 2014, Li Jinzhe missed the chance to win the World Indoor Championships in Sopot.
+He was reversed by Brazilian star Da Silva's final jump of 8.28 meters, and finally won a silver medal with a score of 8.23 meters.
+In the early morning of June 29, at the long jump special competition held in Bad Langensalza, Germany, Li Jinzhe won the championship with a score of 8.47 meters in the sixth jump, and broke Lao Jianfeng's record in May 1997.
+The national record of 8.40 meters was set on the 28th.
+On September 30, in the men's long jump final of the Incheon Asian Games, Li Jinzhe won the gold medal with a time of 8.01 meters.
+Incheon's victory also made up for the regret left by the Guangzhou Asian Games.